starcitizen-lug/knowledge-base/wiki/Home.md

 **Game Updates**

 > (Feb 14, 2023) **3.18 PTU Issues**
 > - The 3.18 update may cause **mouse and view snapping issues** for some people using Wayland.
 We recommend installing Gamescope as a workaround or using Xorg.
 To enable Gamescope in Lutris: `Right click the game->Configure->System options->Enable Gamescope`.
-Then, set both of the `Gamescope output/game resolution` fields to your monitor's native resolution, ie `1920x1080`.
+Then, set `Gamescope output resolution` to your monitor's native resolution, ie `1920x1080`.
 > - The PTU directory may fail to be created by the launcher with a **permissions error**.
 See *Fresh installs fail to create needed directories* below.
 > - Using the GE 7-15-SC runner may result in a **page fault error**.
 We recommend v35 or later.